The adage that generals are always fighting the last war is a lesson marketers should heed.

 Marketing’s inherently dynamic nature requires that marketers in every industry stay on top of the continuously evolving trends, tools, and topics.

 Timing is of the essence.
-If you’re “fighting the last war” by following your 2019 marketing blueprint, you will inevitably fall behind the innovators who are leaving the past in the dust.
+If you’re “fighting the last war” by following previous years’ marketing blueprints, you will inevitably fall behind the innovators who are leaving the past in the dust.

 So let’s look at some of the tools and strategies that forward-thinking companies should embrace this year.